top of page

 • How do I get to the start line?

-• Will there be a gear check?
+• Will there be a clothing drop at each start line?

 Clothing drop boxes will be at all start lines!
 It is cool at the start so feel free to bring a jacket, and we will bring it to the Finish Line for you!
 Please do not drop your clothes along the race course and expect to find them at the finish.
 You MUST drop your clothes at the START lines or they will be donated to our Clear Creek Victims Advocates.